jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 beast can solidify parts of itself at will, enabling it to attack.
 The beast remains under the control of the caster at all times.

-                                                  31
-Alex Greene (order #3262370)                                                                               7
 It requires the blood of approximately 13 similarly sized sacrifices to form a single blood beast.
 The Characteristic scores of the creature are average values for an animal of that type but gain a bonus to each physical Characteristic of +1 per point of Magnitude.
 On receiving a Major Wound the entire beast collapses into the pool of blood from